 — ROOSTER WALK MUSIC & ARTS FESTIVAL — MAY 21-24, 2020

 If you love multi-day music festivals, don’t wait until summer to get your groove on.
 Rooster Walk Music and Arts Festival is four days of live music over Memorial Day Weekend.
-There are currently 15 bands that have been announced, including The Infamous Stringdusters, The Floozies, Big Something, NO BS!
+There are currently about 25 bands that have been announced, including The Infamous Stringdusters, The Floozies, Big Something, NO BS!
 Brass Band, and Spafford, but many more with be added as the festival date approaches.
 Held at Pop’s Farm in Axton, this festival will include delicious food, children’s activities, and arts and crafts.
 Camping is available.
 TICKETS

 — ANNUAL UMOJA FESTIVAL — May 22-24, 2020